HerrMotz/bachelor-thesis/publication/main.typ

 RDF databases store large amounts of validated data and are freely available, however, they:
 - can only be potently queried using SPARQL, which is not intuitive for non-programmers,
-- can be queried using query builders, which however lack many essential features,
+- can be looked at using several interfaces, which however lack inference capabilities,
 - usually contain no formal ontology to inference on their data,
 - can hardly automatically be made consistent with a formal ontology and
-- allow for no systemic consistency checks (i.e. those have to be ran as post-hoc batch jobs).
+- allow for no systemic consistency checks (i.e. those have to be ran as post-hoc batch jobs).*/

 == Proposed Solution
-Query by Graph aims to
+This thesis aims to explore methods and concrete implementation, which guides the user through the process of finding an answer to a given question in an RDF database.
+This includes:

-- guide the user during the process of formalising the question,
+- enabling a layman to create complex SPARQL-select-queries using a visual interface, #todo[find a pretty abbreviation for SPARQL-select-queries and change every occurrence in the document and write a macro which detects these occurrences and marks it as an error]

-- allow a layman to write arbitrary SPARQL-select-queries, #todo[find a pretty abbreviation for SPARQL-select-queries and change every occurence in the document and write a macro which detects these occurences and marks it as an error]
+- allow changes to the SPARQL-select-query, which will in turn change the graph in the visual interface

-- integrate
+For this, I decided to develop a web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries.#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`github.com/HerrMotz/bachelor-thesis`].]

 == Related Works